Atlassian announces Jira Ops, a platform for IT operations and management

 For IT professionals, there’s nothing worse than unexpected downtime.
-About 82 percent of them say it has an ” impact on revenue,” according to a survey conducted by xMatters, and the effect can to be significant.
+About 82 percent say it has an ” impact on revenue,” according to a survey conducted by xMatters, and the cumulative effect can to be significant.
 Costs stemming from just one hour of downtime often exceed $100,000.

-That’s why today at its Summit Europe conference in Barcelona, Atlassian announced Jira Ops, a new product for IT teams built on top of Jira, the Australian company’s proprietary bug tracking and agile project management platform.
+That’s why today at its Summit Europe conference in Barcelona, Atlassian announced Jira Ops, a new product for IT teams built on top of the Australian company’s proprietary bug-tracking and agile project management platform.

 Jira Ops is available for early access beta users starting this week and is expected to launch formally in 2019.